 There are many types of ground moles.
-Moles belong to a bunch of rodents but are mammals and are known as insectivorous, which can be many, and you can distinguish them from the shrews, gophers and voles by their nude pointed noses which protrude at their own mouth.
-They have small ears and eyes that are concealed by fur and their toes are all spade like and their much broad than their length and have strong claws.
-The fur in their skin is gray or fluffy brown.
-Their tails are between one to eight inches and are furless and they are very bright pink in color.
+Pest Control in Melbourne can tell the difference.
+Moles belong to the rodent family.
+They are mammals and are known as insectivorous, You will be able to distinguish them from the shrews, gophers and voles by their naked pointed noses that protrude at their mouth.
+They have small eyes and ears that are masked by fur and their toes are spade like and their considerably broad compared to their length and have powerful claws.
+The fur on their skin is grey or fluffy brown.
+Their tails are between one to nine inches long and are furless and they are very bright pink in color.

-There’s a wide range of species of additives that are:
+There’s a wide range of mole species:

-• Coast mole -This mole is found in sandy moist lands and at the gravel.
-This mole is rare and will have its burrow filled with rough coarse grass.
+• Coast mole -This mole is found in sandy moist soils and at the gravel.
+This mole is infrequent and will have its burrow full of rough coarse grass.